PNNL-CompBio/coderdata/docs/pages/contribution.md

 file.
 We recommend following these steps:

-1. Build a python script that pulls the sample identifier information from a stable repository and generates Improve identiefiers for each sample while also ensuring that no sample identifiers are clashing with prior samples.
+1. Build a python script that pulls the sample identifier information from a stable repository and generates Improve identifiers for each sample while also ensuring that no sample identifiers are clashing with prior samples.
 Examples can be found [here](https://github.com/PNNL-CompBio/coderdata/blob/main/build/mpnst/00_sample_gen.R) and [here](https://github.com/PNNL-CompBio/coderdata/blob/main/build/broad_sanger/01-broadSangerSamples.R).
 If you are using the Genomic Data Commons, you can leverage our